We are bringing back the lost art of the European “Salon”.

 Art takes many forms - visual, performing, culinary.
 We’d like you to join us!

-Scroll down for a little "Salon" history!
+Scroll down for a little "Salon" history and to see upcoming events!

 Directors Calyssa Hall and Randal Berger with Actors David Michaeli, Stephen Neff, Sarah Dickson, Cassidy Hall, and Michael Dufault